MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-scripted-deployment.md

     1. Make sure to update the **LicensePlan** field to reflect the licensing that you intend to give each of these users.
 For more information on product names and service plan identifiers, review the documentation [here](https://docs.microsoft.com/azure/active-directory/users-groups-roles/licensing-service-plan-reference).
 1. Find the **Users.csv** file in the .zip file assets.
 1. Update the **Users.csv** file with your organization's specific information.
+    1. By default, the script we've provided will create a user with a temporary password that must be changed on first login.
+If you don't want to use the default password, edit the **CreateUsers.ps1** script to meet your requirements.
     1. Make sure to update the SecurityGroup field to reflect the appropriate name created earlier.
-1. From PowerShell, run the script CreateUsers.ps1 from assets.
+1. From PowerShell, run the script **CreateUsers.ps1** from assets.

 ### Assign licensing to users by Group-Based licensing